lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 // → "obracadabra"
 ```

 Ok, now the first "A" character has been recognized and replaced.
-But what we want to do is to replace *all* the "a" charachters in the string.
+But what we want to do is to replace *all* the "a" characters in the string.
 Let's add the `g` option this time :

 ```
 console.log("Abracadabra".replace(/a/ig, "o"));